.jpg)

-On second thought, it does deserve to be mentioned anyways.
-True, there's not much shooting going on but it has a nice pulpy feeling and its noire-ish atmosphere is perfectly aligned to the usual stuff living on this blog.
-Hell, it even surpasses many of other books mentioned!
+On second thought, it does deserve to be mentioned anyway.
+True, there's not much shooting going on, but it has a nice pulpy feeling, and its noir-ish atmosphere is perfectly aligned with the usual stuff living on this blog.
+Hell, it even surpasses many of the other books mentioned!

-Story is pretty simple and straightforward.
-Told using the first person narration as we follow Sergeant Kevin Crawley from his final day of military service in the post-war Germany who makes a stop in his native Dublin before he'll be dispatched to Japan.
-Kevin is an orphan and doesn't really know what to expect on the return to his hometown.
-But as we all know very well, in these types of novels he will find nothing but the troubles.
+The story is simple and straightforward.
+Told using the first-person narration as we follow Sergeant Kevin Crawley from his final day of military service in post-war Germany, who makes a stop in his native Dublin before he is dispatched to Japan.
+Kevin is an orphan and doesn't really know what to expect on his return to his hometown.
+But as we all know very well, in these types of novels, he will find nothing but trouble.

-His father is long gone missing and remaining relatives are living in poverty and are being blackmailed by their evil landlord and his muscle-men.
-Entire neighborhood is terrorized by this asshole and it soon becomes clear that "You're our one hope, Kevin.
+His father is long gone, missing, and the remaining relatives are living in poverty and are being blackmailed by their evil landlord and his muscle-men.
+The entire neighbourhood is terrorised by this asshole, and it soon becomes clear that "You're our one hope, Kevin.
 Sure as the sun comes up, the good lord sent you to rid us once and for all the likes of that knacker."
 And since our hero is a boxer, boxing gloves (and of course his attitude!) are his only weapon.
 Everything will be resolved in the boxing arena...

 Short and sweet.
-I was a little disappointed by a lack of more detailed portrayal of Dublin which was the main reason why I decided to buy it.
-Sure, people are drinking Guinness and we have few occasional "grands" thrown in but I was hoping for a bit more.
-What I did like was its dark tone and refusal to fall into some romantic nonsenses.
-There is a damsel in distress and they do fall in love but author fortunately doesn't pay much attention to it.
-Instead much more time is dedicated to fights themselves.
-They are described brilliantly which is not surprising and it's after all expected from the Fight Card Book series.
+I was a little disappointed by the lack of a more detailed portrayal of Dublin, which was the main reason why I decided to buy it.
+Sure, people are drinking Guinness, and we have a few occasional "grands" thrown in, but I was hoping for a bit more.
+What I did like was its dark tone and refusal to fall into some romantic nonsense.
+There is a damsel in distress, and they do fall in love, but the author fortunately doesn't pay much attention to it.
+Instead, much more time is dedicated to the fights themselves.
+They are described brilliantly, which is not surprising, and it's after all expected from the Fight Card Book series.
 Btw - also liked the little gag about using "rounds" instead of "chapters".
 Nice one!

 3/5